How to Respond to Insensitive Comments & Questions as a Christian Widow

 Believe it or not- you don’t have to get offended.

-You can answer (or not answer) with confidence, because your worth, healing, and journey need not be controlled by outside forces.
+You can answer (or not answer) with confidence, because your worth, healing, and journey need not be controlled by outside forces (whether ignorant or with intention to harm).

-It means you hold the power to manage yourself- so you are not a victim of life happening to you.
+Not allowing insensitive comments and questions to control you means you hold the power to manage yourself- so you are not a victim of life happening to you.
+It's rooted in changing beliefs about yourself and the empowerment of the Spirit through you.

-The shift happens when we move from reactivity to intentional ownership of your story — and that shift starts now.
+The shift happens when we move from reactivity to intentional ownership of your story.
+Doing so with the Spirit leads to confident responses, even in widowhood messiness.

 Three Practical Steps to Respond with Confidence